Floss Cockle of FREEFLOSKI Moves Online

-We've been interested to hear how the ski and snowboard industry is reacting to the global COVID-19 restrictions and lockdowns.
-This winter isundoubtedly going to be a little different, yet there are innovative operators out there adaptingto the current climate.
+We've been following how the ski and snowboard industry is reacting to the global COVID-19 restrictions and lockdowns.
+This winter is undoubtedly a little different, yet there are innovative operators out there adaptingto the current climate.

-To kick things off, we decided to catch up with Floss from FREEFLOSKI.
-Floss is one of the leading BASI instructors and has built a beautiful life for herself out in the Tarentaise Valley, France.
+We decided to catch up with Floss from FREEFLOSKI.
+An adventure brand after our own heart.
+Floss is one of the leading BASI ski instructors and has built a beautiful life for herself out in the Tarentaise Valley, France.

 I have been here working in the Tarentaise Valley for eight years now.
 I first came here as I wanted a change from the southern alps and I wanted a longer ski season.
 I found that winter is never long enough to ski.

 How long have you run FREEFLO?
 How did it come about?

 FREEFLOSKI is now five years old.
 I have a real passion for freeriding and the freedom of the mountains; hence FREE.
 FLO is short for Floss, which is a nickname my grandma gave me, and also it’s about the flow element in skiing.
 Put them together and you have FREEFLO.
 It was my mountain bestie, Richard, that came up with the name.